UzL-PrivSec/dp-hype/ARTIFACT-APPENDIX.md

 ### Testing the Environment

 The artifacts provide a script "test_setup.sh", which can be used to check if the main components (Python, Julia, Dependencies, GPU / CUDA) are correctly set up.
 It also performs a few test runs of the simulation and DP-Hype.
-You can execute it using
+It has to be run from within the container via
 ```bash
 source test_setup.sh
 ```